OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 ![plot](images/pb-1.png)

 You can customize the experiment by parameterizing the setup.
 Enter the name of the required node, a tool version, and the OS from the list of options.
+For workflow, choose Vitis if you plan to use the Vitis application acceleration workflow.
+If you plan to use the traditional flow, choose Vivado.

 ![plot](images/pb-2_1.png)

 If you are involved in multiple CloudLab projects, you will be required to choose the OCTFPGA project in Step 3.
 Optionally, enter a name for the experiment and click Next.

 ![plot](images/pb-3.png)